spacetelescope/jwst/docs/jwst/associations/overview.rst

 Usage
 =====

 Users should not need to run the generator.
 Instead, it is expected that one edits an already existing association that accompanies the user's JWST data.
-Or, if need be, an association can be created based on the existing :ref:`Stage 2 <asn-level2-example>` or :ref:`Stage 3 <asn-level3-example>` examples.
-If, however, the user *does* need to run the generator, the :ref:`asn-utilities` and :ref:`Association Generator <design-generator>` documentation will be helpful.
+Or, if need be, an association can be created based on the existing :ref:`Stage 2
+<asn-level2-example>` or :ref:`Stage 3 <asn-level3-example>` examples.
+If,
+however, the user *does* need to run the generator, :ref:`Association Generator
+<design-generator>` documentation will be helpful.

 Once an association is in-hand, one can pass it as input to a pipeline routine.
 For example::